drywaters/anthology/README.md

 The dev server runs on `http://localhost:4200` and proxies requests directly to the API URL specified in the meta tag.
 To point at a different backend, update the meta tag in `web/src/index.html` or adjust `web/src/assets/runtime-config.js` before serving.
 Running `make local` will start both the Go API and Angular dev server together for local testing so you can exercise the split-stack workflow end-to-end.

-When you first load the app you will be redirected to the login screen.
-Paste the same value you configured for `API_TOKEN` on the API server and the Angular client will call `/api/session` to mint an HttpOnly cookie.
-Use the “Log out” button in the toolbar to clear it at any time.
+In non-dev environments you will be redirected to the login screen and asked to continue with Google.
+The OAuth callback sets an HttpOnly session cookie so the browser stays authenticated; use the “Log out” button in the toolbar to clear it at any time.
+In development without OAuth configured, the session endpoint reports authenticated and the UI does not require a login.

 ### Add items faster